 Victims of sexual assault will be offered the opportunity to make a formal complaint through the College’s appropriate complaint/judicial system against the offender under the College’s Code of Conduct or Title IX Policy, if the offender is a member of the CCBC community.
 The College may pursue code of conduct charges regardless of whether any criminal charges are filed.
 However, the College’s judicial process is not intended to serve as a substitute for the criminal justice system.
 The College will initiate internal judicial proceedings in incidents of sexual assault when a student, employee, or third party requests it and/or when subsequent investigation produces substantial evidence of a violation of College policy.

-If the victim is a student and at the victim’s request, the Dean of Academic Support & Enrollment Services may be able to make special provisions for an alternate class schedule during the period of investigation.
+If the victim is a student and at the victim’s request, the Vice President of Student Affairs and Enrollment may be able to make special provisions for an alternate class schedule during the period of investigation.
 Other special support can also be provided upon request.

 In addition to potential criminal court proceedings, perpetrators of sexual assault face significant potential sanctions under the College’s judicial/disciplinary system.
 If an individual has been assaulted and is considering whether or not to pursue campus disciplinary action, he or she is encouraged to discuss the matter with the Title IX Coordinator.
 This will enable him or her to review procedures should he or she decide to file formal charges through the College’s disciplinary system.
 This discussion does not obligate the alleged victim to pursue official action.
 If he or she decides to pursue the disciplinary process, charges may be filed directly by the victim or by the College on the basis of his or her written statement.
 Such charges would be handled in accordance with the procedures relating to violations of the College’s Student Code of Conduct or Title IX Policy.